Workday/upshot-montague/README.md

 (See [`InformationStore`](https://ghe.megaleo.com/upshot/montague/blob/master/src/main/scala/example/InformationStore.scala).)

+`InformationStore` uses [`SemanticRepl`](https://ghe.megaleo.com/upshot/montague/blob/master/src/main/scala/parser/SemanticRepl.scala) to implement a very basic information storage and retrieval system, by parsing statements into `Define` constructs and queries into `Query` constructs, then executing them accordingly.

-This example uses the older-style CCGBank lexicon - see [the above example](#english-to-semantic-structure) for download instructions.
+**Important:** This example uses the older-style CCGBank lexicon - see [the above example](#english-to-semantic-structure) for download instructions.

+An example interactive session with `InformationStore`:
 ```sh
 > sbt "runMain example.InformationStore"
 >> Joseph is a programmer